 However, if your elements have dynamic HTML attributes, which means that the ID, class, etc., will change after each page refresh, our Custom CSS selector won't work properly.

-In this case, you can try finding other HTML attribute options that aren't changing (could be the case for the href, aria-label, etc.).
+In this case, you can try finding other HTML attribute options that aren't changing (this could be the case for the href, aria-label, etc.).

 Finding and using an unchangeable HTML attribute

-In this example, we will locate an HTML element from the Gmail app and highlight it by locating an attribute that is not dynamic.
+In this example, we will highlight an HTML element from the Gmail app by locating an attribute that is not dynamic.

 Right-click on the element and click on inspect

 Look for an attribute of your HTML element that doesn't change.
 In our example, we'll choose the aria-label attribute